 If you are visiting Malta around autumn try the lampuki pie (Torta tal-Lampuki) made from lampuka.
 This popular fish swims between Malta and Gozo from the end of August until November towards the Atlantic.

 Timpana is a baked macaroni dish, which is baked in a pastry case.

 Pastizzi is a traditional Maltese pastry.
 It’s filled with ricotta or mushy peas.
 Pastizzi are usually diamond-shaped or round-shaped.
 Go into a pastizzeria, bar or café and try it.

 Their local beer is Cisk, you can find it everywhere.
-I am not a big fan of beer (I prefer wine), this is a good beer, for me it tastes like a normal lager beer.
+I am not a big fan of beer (I prefer wine), this is a good beer, for me, it tastes like a normal lager beer.

-I’ve never heard about Maltese wine before, all the 3 types I tried were delicious.
+I’ve never heard of Maltese wine before, all the 3 types I tried were delicious.
 There are five major wine producers on the island: Marsovin, Emmanuel Delicata, Camilleri Wines, Montekristo and Meridiana.
 Mainly international grape varieties are produced, Gellewza (red) and Ghirgentina (white) are their local grapes.

 Learn more about Maltese food and drink in this post.

 Sing up for my weekly newsletter to get my wonderlandish and exclusive travelling tips, home decoration ideas and delicious recipes.